 Introduction

 Airborne allergenic pollen, which has been found to act synergistically with common air pollutants, such as ozone, will cause allergic airway disease (AAD) and related rising public health costs (Lamb, Ratner et al. 2006, Singh, Axelrod et al. 2010).
-One third of the US population are impacted by allergic diseases, including asthma, hay fever, rhinitis, and atopic dermatitis(Bielory, Lyons et al. 2012) These allergic diseases can be potentially triggered and exacerbated by allergenic pollen, such as birch and oak, under climate change scenarios (Shea, Truckner et al. 2008).
+One third of the US population are impacted by allergic diseases, including asthma, hay fever, rhinitis, and atopic dermatitis(Bielory, Lyons et al. 2012).
+These allergic diseases can be potentially triggered and exacerbated by allergenic pollen, such as birch and oak, under climate change scenarios (Shea, Truckner et al. 2008).
 Synergism of pollen with other common atmospheric pollutants under conditions of climate change has been identified and has enhanced the severity of AAD (Adhikari, Reponen et al. 2006).

 Exposures to allergenic pollen can occur via inhalation and dermal contact (Sofiev, Belmonte et al. 2013), as well as unintentional ingestion (Cohen, Yunginger et al. 1979) (Bousquet, Dhivert et al. 1985)